 At a more local level, the Pittsburgh town council tells us that the Constitution does not matter if it’s simply the right thing to do when it comes to firearms.
 Following other states like California, New Jersey legislators proposed a law that would allow the police to take and review the contents of your phone without a warrant if you are involved in an accident.
 And Arizona proposed a law that would make it mandatory for all high school graduates to take the oath to the Constitution, as if legislation will change the human heart.

 Numerous states do their best to stop individuals from being able to protect themselves by enjoying the right to do so as enshrined in the Second Amendment.
 Governors across the nation tell us they will take federal money to advance a program (Medicaid, Schools, etc.), thereby allowing government to assume power they never had a right to.

 We are experiencing the nightmare of pervasive government intrusion that our parents and grandparents probably never dreamed of.
 This is America, and we are better than this.
 And perhaps this is the good news.
 We still have the power to change.
 The question is whether we have the fortitude to rise up and whether the pledge to give “our lives, our fortunes, and our sacred honor” will amount to more than just a profound platitude.

-Shane Krauser is a partner with the law firm of Davis Miles McGuire Gardner, the director of American Academy for Constitutional Education, and is the chief instructor of K-Force Vanguard.
+Shane Krauser is a partner with the law firm of Davis Miles McGuire Gardner, the director of American Academy for Constitutional Education, the spokesman for www.freedomfires.com, and is the chief instructor of K-Force Vanguard.
 Follow him on twitter: @ShaneKrauser